maw/trst/README.md

 tr is for TRanslate, TRansfigure, TRansform, TRansmute.  st is for STrings or STreams.

-Also sed is Spanish for thirst and trst isn't too far from how a native Spanish speaker might pronounce thirst.
+"sed" is Spanish for thirst; "trst" isn't too far from how a native Spanish speaker might pronounce thirst.

 Why should I use it?